vigneshd332/delta-inductions-2021/README.md

 # Delta Inductions 2021 : Master Repository
-This repo contains all my submissions for Delta's Inductions of 2021
+This repo contains all my submissions for Delta's Inductions of 2021 Navigate to the folder to view detailed READMEs

 ## Tasks Included :
 ### WebDev